Muhammad al-Asghar ibn Ali

+Muhammad al-Asghar and his brothers Abbas, Abdullah, Uthman, and Ja'far accompanied Husayn in his journey from Mecca to Kufa and were martyred at the Battle of Karbala.
+Their graves are in the mausoleum of the collective grave of the martyrs of Karbala in the Imam Husayn Shrine, a profoundly holy site in Shia Islam.

 He was among the children of Ali and was called Muhammad al-Asghar and was smaller than Muhammad ibn al-Hanafiyya.
 Muhammad ibn Ali had a hard war with his brother's (Husayn) enemies, and killed many of Kufa's army.
 Eventually, a man from Bani Aban ibn Darim killed him.
 The name of Muhammad ibn Ali is available in Ziyarat al-Nahiya al-Muqaddasa, and has been addressed and greeted of Muhammad al-Mahdi.